aijose/CarND-Behavioral-Cloning/project_report.md

 <em> Sample image before (left) and after (right) adding noise
 </p>

-Because the track has a an anti-clockwise bias, all the images were flipped to remove the bias.

-This increased the size of the dataset from XXX to XXX.

-On training the data with

-Cropping was done to remove the dashboard from the image.
-Depening on whether the camera is on the left, right or center, different parts of the dashboard are included in the

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+Including the left and right camera images and including flipping, increased the size of the dataset to 48,324.
+This was randomly shuffled and 80% was used as training data and 20% was used as validation data.